LincolnSteinLab/icgc-viewer/README.md

 ## Genes
 A simple view of all genes returned by the ICGC portal for a given range of the chromosome you are looking at.

 If you specify a donor ID (donor field) in the track config file, only genes related to that donor will appear.
+This field supports multiple IDs at a time using by using commas.
 ```
 donor: DO229446
 ```